ietf-wg-acme/acme/draft-ietf-acme-acme.md

 When a server rejects a request because its nonce value was unacceptable (or not present), it MUST provide HTTP status code 400 (Bad Request), and indicate the ACME error type "urn:ietf:params:acme:error:badNonce".
-An error response with the "badNonce" error type MUST include a Replay-Nonce header with a fresh nonce.
+An error response with the "badNonce" error type MUST include a Replay-Nonce header with a fresh nonce that the server will accept in a retry of the original query (and possibly in other requests, according to the server's nonce scoping policy).
 On receiving such a response, a client SHOULD retry the request using the new nonce.

 The precise method used to generate and track nonces is up to the server.
 For example, the server could generate a random 128-bit value for each response, keep a list of issued nonces, and strike nonces from this list as they are used.

+Other than the constraint above with regard to nonces issued in "badNonce" responses, ACME does not constrain how servers scope nonces.
+Clients MAY assume that nonces have broad scope, e.g., by having a single pool of nonces used for all requests.
+However, when retrying in response to a "badNonce" error, the client MUST use the nonce provided in the error response.
+Servers should scope nonces broadly enough that retries are not needed very often.

 ### Replay-Nonce